AndiDittrich/NodeMCU-Tool/README.md

     -V, --version          output the version number
-    -p, --port <port>      Serial port device name e.g. /dev/ttyUSB0, COM1 -b, --baud <baudrate>  Serial Port Baudrate in bps, default 9600
+    -p, --port <port>      Serial port device name e.g. /dev/ttyUSB0, COM1 -b, --baud <baudrate>  Serial Port Baudrate in bps, default 9600 --silent               Enable silent mode - no status messages are shown
 ```

 ### Show connected NodeMCU Modules ###
-To show a list of all connected NodeMCU Modules you can use the `devices` command
+To show a list of all connected NodeMCU Modules you can use the `devices` command.
+It will filter NodeMCU Modules by its USB VendorID

 **Syntax** `nodemcu-tool [options] devices

+**Options**

-**Options** `--all` | Show ALL connected serial devices, not only NodeMCU modules (filtered by USB vendorId)
+  * `--all` | Show ALL connected serial devices, not only NodeMCU modules (filtered by USB vendorId)
+  * `--json` | Outputs the device list as JSON Array, Status messages are rejected

 **Example**